Pigman1000/718818739938/_posts/2024-10-28-my-creative-outlets.md

 # Appreciation for digital artists

-This will be a bit cringe cuz not everybody can relate but then again , it's not my fault if you think this is childish.
-Growing up, comic books were my entire world.
-They were more than just entertainment—they were my escape, my inspiration, and my creative spark.
+This might sound a bit cringe because not everyone can relate, but growing up, comic books were my entire world.
+They weren’t just entertainment—they were my escape, my inspiration, and the spark that fueled my creativity.
 For the longest time, they were all I had, at least until my father bought me a Walkman when I got older.

-I remember that day , a small bamboo hut in the middle of town on top of a hill , it suppose it must be one of my happier days although that sounds wrong to say cuz looking back life was perfect despite the hardships.
-I look at the state my mother is in today and i most certainly would do anything to give her back that health and happiness.
-While everyone was busy playing *Virtua Cop* on Windows 98, I spent my days stealing comic books from the local store and sketching the characters and worlds I admired so much.
+I still remember that day vividly—a small bamboo hut perched on a hill in the middle of town.
+It’s a memory that stands out as one of my happier days, though it feels strange to say that now.
+Looking back, life felt perfect in its own way, despite the hardships.
+I think about my mother today and the state she’s in, and I’d give anything to bring back the health and happiness she once had.

+While others my age were busy playing Virtua Cop on Windows 98 or watching TV shows, I spent my days sneaking comic books from the local store and sketching the characters and worlds that captivated me.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/comic-header.jpg" alt="Beloved Riverdale Characters">